Twaddler01/rpg_similitude/README.md

 # RPG Similitude
 # URL
 https://twaddler01.github.io/rpg_similitude/
+# IMPORTANT
+- To avoid database problems, use SLOT2 by deleting it first and creating a new character in that slot.
+Updates are continually being made to the database(s).
 # Issues
 - May be issues loading code from URL.
 For best results, download .zip and use localhost server.
 (For Android, I use Simple HTTP server): https://play.google.com/store/apps/details?id=com.phlox.simpleserver